CSCfi/csc-user-guide/docs/apps/bs.md

 ```text
 bs auth
 ```
-The authentication information is stored to your home directory in Puhti ($HOME/.basespace/default.cfg).
+The authentication information is stored to your home directory in Puhti-rhel7 ($HOME/.basespace/default.cfg).
 Thus the authentication needs to be done only once.